 Here are a few things your hospitality designer will suggest that you do before coming up with the solid components of your hotel interior design:

 The type of hotel: The very first thing that you must determine before investing in the interior design is what type of a hotel you want your establishment to be.
 Because this decision is going to impact how you want your building to be perceived.
 For example, a boutique hotel is going to be quaint, charming, and focused on the localized traditions.
 A chain hotel, on the other hand, is going to be more urban chic and contemporized.

-The zoning of spaces: Once the theme has been selected, it’s time for you to start on the zoning.
-This basically means that you’ll decide in theory where most of the spaces are going to be; where the reception and entrance might be, where the servant quarters, restaurants, and the bedrooms are going to be located.
+The zoning of spaces: Once the theme has been selected, it's time for you to start on the zoning.
+This basically means that you'll decide in theory where most of the spaces are going to be; where the reception and entrance might be, where the servant quarters, restaurants, and the bedrooms are going to be located.
+Many hotel restaurants have adopted a mid century modern dining room.
 This can also help determine how many rooms (especially the types of rooms; i.e. single, double, suites, penthouse, etc.) there are going to be.

 Your business plan: The last decision to be made before starting the process of hotel interior design is determining the business plan.
 You have to decide how much money you're willing to invest in your project, what your financial projects might be for the future, and what strategies you'll be implementing to accomplish that through the design process.